junyaogz/nlu/README.md

 # nlu
-Code for naturallanguage understanding, theory and practice
+Code for natural language understanding, theory and practice